Chia-Network/chia-operator/docs/chiawallet.md

 Specifying a ChiaWallet will create a kubernetes Deployment and some Services for a Chia wallet that optionally connects to a local [full_node](chianode.md).
 It also requires a specified [Chia certificate authority](chiaca.md).

+It is also expected you have a pre-existing Chia key to import, likely one that you generated locally in a Chia GUI installation.

 Here's a minimal ChiaWallet example custom resource (CR):

 ```yaml